elailai94/PDF-Merger/README.md

 ### About
 PDF Merger is a simple script to combine multiple PDFs into one single PDF.
 It is written entirely in Ruby.

-### Dependencies
+### Dependency Installation
-This script makes use of the gem '[CombinePDF](https://github.com/boazsegev/combine_pdf)' by Boaz Segev.
+This script depends on the gem '[CombinePDF](https://github.com/boazsegev/combine_pdf)' by Boaz Segev.
 Prior to running the script, you must install the gem by executing the following command:
 ```Bash
 gem install combine_pdf
 ```